 - Reserve your bed for sleep and sex, so your body associates the location with sleep.

-- To help you set aside your worries, keep a pen and paper handy so you can jot down your thoughts if you wake during the night.
+- Avoid watching TV in bed as the stimulation of light and noise can interrupt sleep.
+If part of pre-sleep ritual, try to shut off before falling asleep with it on.
+To help you set aside your worries, keep a pen and paper handy so you can jot down your thoughts if you wake during the night.

 - Take a warm bath and/or read before bedtime.